CrazyCoder613/awesome-vue/README.md

   - [VuePack](https://github.com/egoist/vuepack): A modern starter for Vue and Webpack by @egoist
   - [VueWebgulp](https://github.com/rodzzlessa24/vue-webgulp): A skeleton app using Vuejs, Gulp, and Webpack by @rodzzlessa24
   - [Vuetober](https://github.com/scottbedard/oc-vuetober-theme): SPA scaffolding for October CMS
-  - [vue-go-cli](https://github.com/rodzzlessa24/vue-go-cli) - a CLI tool for scaffolding new projects generating components, services, and mixins.

 - #### Integrations